equadratures/equadratures/README.md

 This should build the code.
 Just make sure you include the location of effective_quadratures folder to your python file and you should be good to go.
 To run this code you will require python 2.7, numpy, scipy and matplotlib.

 # Simple example of use
-Below we provide two simple examples that showcase some of the functionality in Effective Quadratures.
-In the first example we demonstrate how to construct a bi-variate quadrature rule (using a tensor grid) from two different distriutions.
+Below we a simple example that shows some of the functionality in Effective Quadratures.
+Here we demonstrate how to construct a bi-variate quadrature rule (using a tensor grid) from two different distriutions.
 ```python
 from equadratures import *